mayankpandey1099/projectreachinox/README.md

-<h1><strong>Project Reachinox</strong></h1>
+# Project Reachinox

-Project Reachinox is a web application that integrates with Gmail to automatically categorize and respond to emails using AI-powered auto-replies.
+Project Reachinox is a web application that integrates with Gmail and Outlook to automatically categorize and respond to emails using AI-powered auto-replies.

-<h2><strong>Features</strong></h2>
+## Features

+### Gmail Integration
-<h3><strong>Gmail Integration</strong></h3>: Seamlessly connects to your Gmail account using OAuth 2.0 authentication.
+Seamlessly connects to your Gmail account using OAuth 2.0 authentication.

+### Outlook Integration
+Integrates with Microsoft Graph API and MSAL for Outlook email handling and authentication.

+### Automatic Categorization
-**Automatic Categorization**: Utilizes Google's Generative AI to categorize incoming emails into predefined categories: Interested, Not Interested, More Information.
+Utilizes Google's Generative AI to categorize incoming emails into predefined categories: Interested, Not Interested, More Information.

+### AI Auto-Replies
-**AI Auto-Replies**: Generates personalized auto-reply emails based on the categorized emails.
+Generates personalized auto-reply emails based on the categorized emails.

+### Express.js Backend
-**Express.js Backend**: Utilizes Express.js to handle server-side routing and logic.
+Utilizes Express.js to handle server-side routing and logic.

+### Passport.js Middleware
-**Passport.js Middleware**: Integrates Passport.js for authentication using Google OAuth 2.0 strategy.
+Integrates Passport.js for authentication using Google OAuth 2.0 and MSAL for Outlook authentication.

+### BullMQ Job Queue
-**BullMQ Job Queue**: Implements BullMQ for job queuing to handle asynchronous tasks efficiently.
+Implements BullMQ for job queuing to handle asynchronous tasks efficiently.

+### Redis Integration
-**Redis Integration**: Utilizes Redis as a message broker for job queue communication.
+Utilizes Redis as a message broker for job queue communication.

 ## Installation